Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## Day 56: 12/1/25: Went on Vacation
 Went out on vacation for work.
 Spent the entire time not doing Leetcode but now I am back on the grid.

 Did an array problem to warm up.
+Did another array problem taht involved strings